 The Board is expected to adopt a written policy on related person transactions.
 This policy does not apply to the transactions described above.
 Each of the agreements between us and Fortive and its subsidiaries that have been entered into prior to the distribution, and any transactions contemplated thereby, will be deemed to be approved and not subject to the terms of such policy.
 Under this written related person transactions policy, the Nominating and Governance Committee of the Board is expected to be required to review and if appropriate approve all related person transactions, prior to consummation.
-If advance approval of a related person transaction that has not been previously approved or ratified, the transaction is submitted to the Nominating and Governance Committee is required to review and consider all relevant information available to it about each related person transaction, and a transaction is considered approved or ratified under the policy if the Nominating and Governance Committee is required to review and consider to the terms of the policy after full disclosure of the related person's interests in the transaction.
-Pursuant to the policy, the Nominating and Governance Committee is required to review and considered approved or ratified under the policy if the Rominating and Governance Committee authorizes it according to the terms of the policy after full disclosure of the related person's interests in the transaction.
+If advance approval of a related person transaction is not practicable under the circumstances or if our management becomes aware of a related person transaction that has not been previously approved or ratified, the transaction is submitted to the Nominating and Governance Committee at the Nominating and Governance Committee's next meeting.
+The Nominating and Governance Committee is required to review and consider all relevant information available to it about each related person transaction, and a transaction is considered approved or ratified under the policy if the Nominating and Governance Committee authorizes it according to the terms of the policy after full disclosure of the related person's interests in the transaction.
 Pursuant to the policy, the Nominating and Governance Committee is required to evaluate each potential related person transaction, including, subject to certain exceptions, any transaction, arrangement or relationship or series of similar transactions, arrangements or relationships in which the Company was or is to be a participant, the amount involved exceeds \$120,000 and a related person had or will have a direct or indirect material interest.
 The Nominating and Governance Committee will approve only those transactions that, in light of known circumstances, are deemed to be in our best interests.
 Related person transactions of an ongoing nature are reviewed annually by the Nominating and Governance Committee.
 The definition of "related person transactions" for purposes of the policy covers the transactions that are required to be disclosed under Item 404(a) of Regulation S-K promulgated under the Exchange Act.